Basic Password Authentication in Caddy

 }

 Adding in the basic authentication only requres a few lines.
-Before your websites file directory and the file_server
+Before your websites file directory and the file_server directive, include the basic_auth directive:

 :80 {